Saving Captain Row

 "The provost and his men-at-arms gave him a sound beating."

 "Well, he deserves it, the scoundrel.
 What in Hades are you teaching these juvenile delinquents, Moody?
 There a pack of ruffians.
-What will become of this great country of Anatoray when this lot takes the reigns of leadership…" A knock on the door interrupted the angry commandant's tirade.
+What will become of the great country of Anatoray when this lot takes the reins of leadership…" A knock on the door interrupted the commandant's tirade.
 "Shall I never get any peace?
 Come in whoever you are."

 Junior Lieutenant Karl Wolf entered the room, walking immediately to Alex' side.